 Human Design and Nutrition with My Clients

 I use Human Design as an additional tool to transform client's health and well-being.
-Human Design may seem like an interesting tool to use as a Registered Dietitian, but I have found it extremely helpful for merging mind, body, and spirit with well-being!
+I have found it extremely helpful for merging mind, body, and spirit with well-being!
 If you're interested in working with me, check out My Approach and set up a complimentary 15 minute phone call to see if working together is a good fit.

-The Adrenal Glands and the Root Center in Human Design
+The Adrenal Glands & the Human Design Root Center

 In Human Design, the Root Center correlates to the Adrenal Glands, Cortisol, Adrenaline, and Endorphins.
 It's the energy for anything we do in this life, and the pressure happens because it’s the Root's way of moving energy (via cortisol and adrenaline) toward the throat so we can bring our genius out into the world!
 It's fuel for progress, for getting through challenges, and for adapting and evolving.
 It's also where we can burn out if we're not careful, pushing ourselves too hard, allowing ourselves to turn the pressure inward and internalize the stress.